-A tax is imposed when a distributor receives cigarettes for the purpose of making a first sale in this state.
+The law imposes a tax when a distributor receives cigarettes for the purpose of making a first sale in this state.

 A stamp must be affixed to each package within 96 hours of receipt.
-This is evidence that state tax has been paid.
+The stamp serves as evidence that state tax has been paid.

 Distributors and wholesalers who sell cigarettes and tobacco products must obtain a permit for each vehicle used – $15 per annual licensing period.

-Retailers - $180 for a two-year period of June 1 through May 31 of even-numbered years.
+Retailers – $180 for permits issued or renewed.
+Retailer permits are issued for a two-year period of June 1 through May 31 of even-numbered years.

 Cigarette Delivery Sales